microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/02_Application_Deployment/README.md

 2. Replace Offchain_Connectionstring with your emulator Cosmos DB connection string.
 3. Navigate to WindowsApp > ContosoCargo.DigitalDocument.Application.WindowsClient > App.config.
 4. Set the ServiceEndpoint to http://localhost:7071/api in App.config.
-5. Set the start up project as follows:
+5. Set the following as start up projects:
     - TokenService.Host should be set to "Start"
     - Application.WindowsClient should be set to "Start without debugging"